railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 .. figure:: images/stock_inventory_new.png
    :align: center

-   *Defining a new inventory operation.*
+   *Defining a new inventory operation*

 Give a name (for example 'Initial Inventory' or 'Lost Product XYZ') and a date for each inventory operation.
 You can then enter data about the quantities available for each product by location.